Contact: Karen Roper

 Letter 1 - Fixed-period exclusion of 5 days or less, and where a public examination is NOT missed

-Letter 2 - Fixed-period exclusion of 6 to 15 days, or where cumulative exclusions in the same term fall within
+Letter 2 - Fixed-period exclusion of 6 to 15 days, or where cumulative exclusions in the same term fall within this range

 - Permanent exclusion letter to parent